zhangzhenwen1203/MASNet/README.md

-# SML-YOLO: An Enhanced Approach for Detecting Small Targets in Complex UAV Imagery
+# MASNet: An enhanced approach for detecting small targets in complex imagery

-This repository contains the source code for the paper "SML-YOLO: An enhanced approach for detecting small targets in complex UAV imagery," published in The Visual Computer journal.
+This repository contains the source code for the paper "MASNet: An enhanced approach for detecting small targets in complex imagery", published in The Visual Computer journal.

 ## Installation